dustinlyons/nixos-config/README.md

 You must one run of these commands:

 ##### Copy keys from USB drive
-This script auto-detects a USB drive connected to the current system.
+This command auto-detects a USB drive connected to the current system.
 > Keys must be named `id_ed25519` and `id_ed25519_agenix`.
 ```sh
 nix run github:dustinlyons/nixos-config#copyKeys